JabRef/jabref/.github/PULL_REQUEST_TEMPLATE.md

 The title of the PR must not reference an issue, because GitHub does not support autolinking there.
 -->

-## Checklist

 <!--
 - All items with `[ ]` are still a TODO.
 - All items checked with `[x]` are done.
-- Remove item not applicable
+- Remove items not applicable
 -->

 - [ ] Change in CHANGELOG.md described (if applicable)